Jimmy Barnes: 1980s

-Barnes' second album, For the Working Class Man, was released in December 1985 and included the tracks "I'd Die to Be with You Tonight" and "Working Class Man".
+Barnes's second album, For the Working Class Man, was released in December 1985 and included the tracks "I'd Die to Be with You Tonight" and "Working Class Man".
 For the Working Class Man debuted on the Australian national chart at No. 1 in December 1985 and it remained at No. 1 for seven weeks.
-Titled simply Jimmy Barnes in the US, the album was issued in February to tie in with the release of the Ron Howard film Gung Ho, which used "Working Class Man".
+Titled simply Jimmy Barnes in the US, the album was issued in February 1986 to tie in with the release of the Ron Howard film Gung Ho (titled Working Class Man in Australia), which used "Working Class Man".

 The Jimmy Barnes band that toured Australia in support of the album included Howe and Arnott, with the keyboard player Peter Kekell, the former Rose Tattoo guitarist Robin Riley and the American guitarist Dave Amato.
 With the release of the album in America, Barnes and a band of Canadian musicians hand-picked by his North American management team toured with ZZ Top.
-It was the first time since 1981 that he had toured without his family, as Jane was pregnant.
-Shortly after their son Jackie (named after Jackie Wilson) was born on 4 February 1986, she and the children joined him in the US for the rest of the tour.

 In 1986, Barnes recorded two songs with INXS, a cover version of the Easybeats' "Good Times" and "Laying Down The Law", which he co-wrote with INXS members Andrew Farriss and Michael Hutchence.
-"Good Times" was used as the theme song for the Australian Made series of concerts that toured the country in the summer of 1986–87.
-Australian Made was the largest touring festival of Australian music talent that had ever been attempted to that point.
-Barnes and INXS headlined and the rest of the line-up was Mental as Anything, Divinyls, Models, The Saints, I'm Talking and The Triffids.
-The shows began in Hobart, Tasmania, on 26 December and concluded in Sydney on Australia Day, 26 January 1987.
+Both songs appeared on soundtrack of the Joel Schumacher film The Lost Boys (1987).
+"Good Times" was also used as the theme song for the Australian Made series of concerts that toured the country in the summer of 1986–87.
+Barnes and INXS headlined, and the rest of the line-up was Mental as Anything, Divinyls, Models, The Saints, I'm Talking, and The Triffids.
 A concert film of this event was made by Richard Lowenstein and released later that year.
-"Good Times" peaked at No. 2 on the Australian chart.

 In October 1987, Barnes released "Too Much Ain't Enough Love", which became his first solo number-one single.
 His third album, Freight Train Heart, was released in December 1987 and peaked at number one.
-Freight Train Heart had moderate success outside Australia and as recently as 2003 was named as one of the top 100 rock albums of all time by the British magazine Powerplay.
+Freight Train Heart had moderate success outside Australia.

 In November 1988, Barnes released his first solo live album, Barnestorming, which became his fourth solo number one album.
 A version of the Percy Sledge standard "When a Man Loves a Woman" released from the album peaked at number 3.

-In the middle of 1989, Jane Barnes went into Westmead Children's Hospital in Sydney with pregnancy complications.
-Elly-May Barnes was born almost three months prematurely on 3 May.
-Her father stopped further writing and recording until she was released from a humidicrib several months later.